plescaevelyn/Licenta/README.md

 The UART, I2C, GPIO, ADC and FlexTimer drivers are used here and the main applications are motor control, data acquiring (from the Lidar and IMU) and remote control.

 ## Raspberry Pi 5
-The Operating System with which this board is equipped is Linux Ubuntu 24.04 LTS and the WIP
+The Operating System with which this board is equipped is Linux Ubuntu 24.04 LTS.
+It acquires Wheel Encoder data using the GPIO driver and uses USB for recieving the sensor data from the NXP development board serially.
+The applications developed on this board are data acquiring, publishing and subscribing using ROS, data visualization and the SLAM algorithm.

 # Used Technologies
 - C